Gun laws in North Carolina: Permit reciprocity

 The above subsection of this statute previously gave reciprocity only when the state the permit was from also gave reciprocity, but this requirement was repealed under Session Laws 2011-268, s.
 22(a) on December 1, 2011.
 This session also removed the need for the Attorney General to maintain a database of states that meet the requirements of an NC permit.
-Due to the wording of the reciprocity statute, North Carolina is one of only a handful of states to allow their residents to carry with out of state permits along with non-residents, creating an alternative route for residents to conceal carry in North Carolina, however, a North Carolina carry permit is still needed to purchase handguns without a pistol purchase permit.
+Due to the wording of the reciprocity statute, North Carolina is one of only a handful of states to allow their residents to carry with out of state permits along with non-residents, creating an alternative route for residents to conceal carry in North Carolina.

 Law Enforcement Officers Safety Act of 2004

 The Law Enforcement Officers Safety Act of 2004 is a federal law that allows out-of-state sworn law enforcement officers to carry concealed handguns in all states.
 These out-of-state law enforcement officers may carry in certain areas of North Carolina as long as they are a qualified officer of a governmental agency.
 They must also be authorized by law to enforce criminal laws with the statutory powers of arrest and be authorized to carry firearms with their agency.
 The officer must carry valid photo identification as an officer.
 In North Carolina, the out-of-state officer may not carry in either public or private areas where the possession of firearms is prohibited.
 Certain qualified retired officers may also be eligible to carry concealed handguns in North Carolina.